 How to control premature ejaculation

-Premature ejaculation is one of the most common sexual issues for young men
+Premature ejaculation is one of the most common sexual issues for people with penises

-Premature ejaculation is one of the most common sexual problems among men and young men struggle with it more than anyone else.
+Premature ejaculation is one of the most common sexual problems among people with penises.
 Premature ejaculation is the medical term for ‘coming’ (orgasming) too soon during sexual intercourse, or in the build up to sex.
 On average, it takes someone anywhere between five and nine minutes to have an orgasm but this differs hugely from person to person.

 What causes premature ejaculation?

-Well, any number of things can cause it really, from anxiety and stress to any medication that you might be taking.
+Any number of things can cause premature ejaculation, from anxiety and stress to any medication that you might be taking.

 Other causes can include: